About ArgoCD Tracking ID

 DaemonSet

-On the other hand, if the Tracking ID points to another API resource, like this example, it is a non-self-referencing resource:
+On the other hand, in the following example, the Tracking ID points to another API resource, which is a non-self-referencing resource:

 VirtualService